 2. Integrated Medical + Social Data

-Care plans must consider not just medical diagnoses, but also social determinants of health (SDOH)—like housing instability, food insecurity, and mental health risks.
+Care plans must consider not just medical diagnoses, but also social determinants of health (SDOH)—such as housing instability, food insecurity, and mental health risks.

 3. Proactive Care Planning